Evolving as a visual artist takes time, work and practice. Here is a look back at my first three years as a full-time photographer.

 This week was a stepping stone for me.
 It was the third time I was covering the same annual CrossFit competition.
 Three years of hard work.
 Three years of experience.
 I thought it would be cool to do a recap of my three years of evolving as a visual artist in the sports field.
 I realize that lots of things have changed – and I’m not only talking about my cameras.

 I remember when I got into photography.
 I started by taking pictures of everything.
 A walk in the park was an excuse to bring my camera and experiment with aperture, ISO, and speed.
 I fell in love pretty early with wide apertures and shallow depth of field.
 When I felt more comfortable, I began to take pictures of the athletes at my local CrossFit gym.
 A few months later, this experience turned into shooting my first CrossFit competition ever.
 I had an old Nikon D5000 and a Nikkor 50mm f/1.8 lens.
 Not the weapon of choice for sports photography but hey, I made it work because I had nothing else!

 By that time I didn’t know the difference between RAW and JPEG files.
 So I photographed everything in JPEG because I’d only started photography school a week earlier.
-I edited the pictures with the free Lightroom app I had on my iPad Air 2.
-I was moving sliders without really understanding what I was doing.
-I tried to make them look cool.
+I edited the pictures with the free Lightroom app I had on my iPad Air 2, moving sliders without really understanding what I was doing.
 Since I didn’t have a computer or even a laptop back then, I bought an adaptor to import the files from my memory card straight to my tablet.
 When there’s a will there is absolutely a way.

 2017: Upgraded and excited